sunilkumar-js/Lunar-Landing/README.md

 ### Naive Model ( Before training )
 <img src="/images/naive.gif" width="400" height="250"/>
-we observe that spacecraft is freely falling and crashes on to the surface
+We observe that spacecraft is freely falling and crashes on to the surface

 ### Moderately trained Model ( After 400 episodes of training )
 <img src="/images/intermediate.gif" width="400" height="250"/>